discord-jda/JDA/README.md

 Discord is currently prohibiting creation and usage of automated client accounts (AccountType.CLIENT).
 We have officially dropped support for client login as of version **4.2.0**!
-Note that JDA is not a good tool to build a custom discord client as it loads all servers/guilds on startup unlike a client which does this via lazy loading instead.
+Note that JDA is not a good tool to build a custom Discord client.
+This is because JDA loads all servers/guilds on startup, unlike a client which does this via lazy loading instead.
 If you need a bot, use a bot account from the [Application Dashboard](https://discord.com/developers/applications).